Moquette

 A Transport for London moquette seat covering in the 2011 Barman design, named after Christian Barman, who commissioned the first moquettes for the London Underground in 1936.

 Moquette is a type of woven pile fabric in which cut or uncut threads form a short dense cut or loop pile.
 The pile's upright fibres form a flexible, durable, non-rigid surface with a distinctive velvet-like feel.
 Traditional moquette weave fabrics are made today from a wool nylon face with an interwoven cotton backing, and are ideally suited to applications such as public transport.

 Origin

 Moquette originated in France, where it was woven by hand.
 Named after the French word for carpet, its standard width was a Flemish ell of 27 inches.
 There were two finishes: moquette velouté, which had a cut pile like English Wilton carpet, and moquette bouclé, which had an uncut pile like Brussels carpet.
 It is still woven in Yorkshire using traditional techniques.

 Uses

-In clothing
+Carpeting

+As of 1946, a moquette carpet was on display in the banquet room of Mount Vernon, allegedly a gift from Louis XVI to George Washington.
+It depicted the American coat of arms in the center and had a green background with gold stars on it.
+It is 210 in by 186 in and constructed of wool, linen, and cotton.
+As of February 2023, it was listed as not on display at Mount Vernon under the ownership of the Mount Vernon Ladies' Association.

+Clothing

 Moquette is occasionally used in clothing.
-In 1932–33, the United States Army Air Corps contracted for cold-weather leather flight suits lined with moquette, apparently as an economy substitute for sheepskin.
+In 1932–33, the United States Army Air Corps B-2 leather flight jackets were lined with moquette which was not as bulky as sheepskin.